Run a Relayer

 Hexadecimal keys

 A hexadecimal private key used for in-memory signing can be used by your Relayer to sign transactions.
-This is the recommended setup for testing or development purposes.
+This is the recommended setup for testing or development purposes, but may also be used in production.

 AWS KMS keys